-Prostatitis is swelling of the prostate, a small gland tucked underneath the bladder in men (women don’t have prostates).
-Prostatitis can be acute (short term) or chronic (long term) and can have a number of causes.
+Prostatitis and Benign Prostatic Hyperplasia (BHP) both refer to swelling of the prostate, a small gland tucked underneath the bladder in men (women don’t have prostates).
+Prostatitis/BHP can be acute (short term) or chronic (long term) and can have a number of causes.

 Acute prostatitis is caused by an infection.
 It comes on quickly and is normally painful.
 Symptoms can be severe, and may need immediate treatment.
 Antibiotics are normally effective.

-Chronic prostatitis is not normally caused by infection, and will come on more slowly.
+Chronic prostatitis or BHP are not normally caused by infection, and will come on more slowly.
 There will be various urinary symptoms, such as difficulty or stop-start urinating, urgency, dribbling urination, feeling that the bladder isn’t fully emptied after urination and so on.
 Sometimes there can be symptoms to do with sexual function too, such as erectile dysfunction.

 Conventional treatments include painkillers, alpha-blockers to help relax the muscles and even antibiotics, even though it is unlikely that there is an infection in chronic cases.
 Needless to say, these treatments all have their side-effects.
 Sometimes more drastic measures are taken, such as surgery to ‘shave’ the prostate, which should be a last resort.